sebasvila/fif/content/posts/antoni-pujantell-lathe/index.en.md

 7. 8/13
 8. 4/7

-In addition, a lever with three positions marked as A, B and C acts as a multiplier with the following factors A 1/2, B 1, C 2.
-Thus, the neutral position is achieved with the levers in position 1 and
-B. According to this, the original plate give these tables:
+In addition, a three-position lever marked A, B, and C acts as a multiplier with the following factors: A = 1/2, B = 1, and C = 2.
+The standard ratio is achieved with the levers in position 1 and B. Based on this, the original chart plate provides these thread tables:

 {{< figure src="placa-roscar.jpg" >}}

-These are the pictures of the box:
+Here are some close-up pictures of the gearbox:

 {{< figure src="P1060151.JPG" >}}

 {{< figure src="P1060152.JPG" >}}

-The third lever on the top of the box switches on/off the feed rod and the leadscrew.
+The third lever on top of the gearbox engages and disengages the feed rod and the leadscrew.

-## Other pictures
+## Additional Photos

 {{< figure src="P1060145.JPG" >}}